-The effects of higher interest rates, coupled with reduced loan availability and softer economic growth, were increasingly felt across the property market over the period.
-In the UK commercial property market, retail capital values fell, a trend matched in the warehouses and offices space.
-Industrial capital values bucked this trend, though, continuing to edge higher, supported by robust rental growth.
-Elsewhere, there has been a notable drop off in UK office investment over the period, while economic uncertainty has seen UK office availability remain well above its five-year average.
-Finally, the UK residential property market continued to weaken as interest rates sustained their ascent.
-However, the Nationwide House Price Index fell by 1.8% in the year to December, an improvement on the previous month.
-Prices were flat month on month versus November.
+The effects of elevated interest rates, coupled with reduced loan availability and softer economic growth, continued to be felt across the property market over the period, despite rate cuts throughout the six months.
+In the UK commercial property market, retail capital values have started to hold up well after a challenging couple of years, although the office market is still struggling with high vacancy rates.
+Meanwhile, industrial capital values have continued to move higher, supported by robust rental growth.
+Elsewhere, while the UK residential property market had weakened as interest rates sustained their ascent, a turnaround has continued.
+Indeed, the Nationwide House Price Index rose by 4.7% in the year to December, its tenth consecutive monthly rise and fastest pace of growth since October 2022.